ezackr/TrattoUtil/README.md

 ### Retrieval

-If the current `[oracleSoFar]` is `this.`, then there may be several possible methods that may be the next token (e.g. `this.getModifiers()`).
-However, the current prompt does not include any information about these methods.
-To compensate, we prepend the possible methods and their Javadoc to the prompt,
+If the current `[oracleSoFar]` is `this.`, then there may be several possible methods in the list `[nextPossibleTokens]`.
+However, the prompt does not include any information about these methods, which makes it difficult for the model to determine their utility.
+To compensate, we prepend these methods and their Javadoc to the prompt, in the format,

 ```
 /**